horisawak/tdh-export/readme.txt

 = Why do I get an authentication error? =

 If you are using authentication functions on your site, you may not be able to export TDH.
 In that case, please log in to the site once and try again without closing your browser.
+Unfortunately, "Digest Authentication" isn't supported.

 = Where can I report bugs and issues? =
 Please report bugs and issues on the plugin's [GitHub page](https://github.com/horisawak/tdh-export/).